 budget hotel: Montien House – SHA Plus this beautiful beachfront resort offers a large outdoor pool and memorable dinners on the beach.
 It provides massage services and luxurious accommodation with private terraces.

-You can check more the best areas to stay in Koh Tao in the post where to stay in Koh Samui
+You can check more the best areas to stay in Koh Tao in the post

 What are the best things to do in Koh Samui?